ihh/bracery/README.md

 witch the hello, of world
 ~~~~

+You may also recognize that Bracery's alternations form a [context-free grammars](https://en.wikipedia.org/wiki/Context-free_grammar).
 However, you don't need to use any of these programmer-oriented features, if you just want to write generative text.
 Just [start typing](http://htmlpreview.github.io/?https://github.com/ihh/bracery/blob/master/web/no_defs.html) and go!